convexset/meteor-three-way/README.md

 #### Organizing the DOM

- - `setRoots(selectorString)`: selects the root of the `ThreeWay` instance using a selector string (`Template.instance().$` will be used); child nodes of the single node (the method throws an error if more than one node is matched), present and forthcoming, will be watched for changes (and the respective data bindings updated); See [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information
+ - `setRoots(selectorString)`: selects the root of the `ThreeWay` instance using a selector string (`Template.instance().$` will be used); child nodes of the single node (the method throws an error if more than one node is matched), present and forthcoming, will be watched for changes (and the respective data bindings updated); See [Using Dynamic Data Binding with Multiple `ThreeWay` instances](#using-dynamic-data-binding-with-multiple-threeway-instances) for more information

 #### My Data